NickSimmonsGithub/acri_ws/README.md

+# DO NOT DOWNLOAD THIS REPOSITORY YET.
+UPDATING THE INSTALLATION INSTRUCTIONS.

 # ACRI Trackside Robotic Device Simulation Environment
 This repository contains all packages required to run the ACRI Trackside Robotic Device gazebo simulation.
 The simulation requires ROS noetic and Ubuntu 20.04.